UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 A summary statistic function paired with `groupby` is useful for calculating that statistic on one or more column(s) for each group.
-It creates a new data frame with one row for each group and one column for each summary statistic.The darker, top row of each table represents the column headers.
+It creates a new data frame with one row for each group and one column for each summary statistic.
+The darker, top row of each table represents the column headers.
 The gray, blue, and green colored rows correspond to the rows that belong to each of the three groups being represented in this cartoon example.